 The Jerue Cemetery (established separate from the Medical Lake Cemetery, now owned and overseen by the Medical Lake Cemetery Association) has 101 known graves.
 The oldest burial is from 1924 (the burial of “Baby” Dennis – July 12, 1924).
 Based on an analysis of death dates, there is a high number of burials from 1930 (40%), with many of which likely have a connection to the County Infirmary in Spangle.
 The newest burial is from 2010, Mrs. Jospehine “Jo” Marinaro O’Donnell, whom was buried beside her husband.

 In February of 2018, I received a letter inviting me to attend the review meeting to be held in early March in Seattle.
 The President of the Medical Lake Cemetery Association was unable to attend the meeting but I went.
 The Council voted unanimously (8:0) to add the cemetery to the Washington Heritage Register of Historic Places.

-A few days later the local newspaper ran an article about the project.
-Spokesmen Review Article here.
+A few days later the local newspaper, the Spokesmen Review wrote an article about the project here.

-In May of 2018, the Jonas Babcock chapter of the Daughters of the American Revolution, located in Spokane Washington, presented me with a certificate for “Outstanding Work in American Histroy.”
+In May of 2018, the Jonas Babcock chapter of the Daughters of the American Revolution, located in Spokane Washington, presented me with a certificate for “Outstanding Work in American History.”